 David joined Sonn Macmillan Walker in February 2017.
 He specialises in serious and complex criminal cases and associated PoCA litigation.

-David’s efforts ‘upstream’ often lead to charging decisions being reversed and, ‘downstream’, to dramatic decreases in confiscation orders.
+His efforts ‘upstream’ often lead to charging decisions being reversed and, ‘downstream’, to dramatic decreases in confiscation orders.
 Throughout the process, David makes sure each client is fully supported.

 David represents both privately-funded and legally-aided clients.

 Sexual offences including of a historic nature

 R v S & Ors (2020) – “Operation Mandolin”: confiscation proceedings – available amount reduced from £600,000 to £175,000 for conspirator in tobacco exercise duty fraud.
 For local press, click here.

 Metropolitan Police v T (a company) (2019) – cash seizure – full amount (£690,000) returned to our client (an MSB) after police accepted documentary evidence confirming cash purchased wholesale and in good faith with no knowledge of its tainted origins.

 FCA v M & Ors (2019) – “Operation Alfreton” & “Operation Gault” confiscation proceedings – available amount £300,000 (‘tainted’ gifts to family members) reduced to just under £30,000 payable as compensation as FCA accepted most transfers bona fide loans or else not ‘gifts’ at all.
 For national press, click here.

 R v S EWCA Crim 569 – confiscation appeal – the Court of Appeal approved for the first time a percentage reduction of the “available amount” based, at least in part, on the length of time that had elapsed since the original order was made.
 For a summary, click here.